snippets > connect-headless-raspberry-pi-through-ssh-first-time

 Connect to a headless Raspberry Pi through SSH for the first time

-This will work for Raspberry Pi OS (formerly known as Raspbian) and no monitor or keyboard are needed.
+This will work for Raspberry Pi OS (formerly known as Raspbian); no monitor or keyboard is needed.

 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev